marmanold/Date-Lectionary-Daily/README.md

 ## \_buildReadingsLiturgical

 Private method that returns an ArrayRef of strings for the lectionary readings associated with the date according to the liturgical calendar.

+## \_buildReadingsSecular

+Private method that returns an ArrayRef of strings for the lectionary readings associated with the date according to the secular calendar.

 # AUTHOR